 Starts 01st Sep 2019 - Ends 28th Jul 2021

 Please contact Employer Services team on 0151 551 7610.

-For advice and guidance, please contact Student Services on 0151 551 7777 or call into our Conway Park Campus Monday to Friday from 10am to 4pm (all year round) and Wednesdays and Thursdays 10am-6.30pm (term time only).
+For advice and guidance, please contact Student Services on 0151 551 7777 or call into our Conway Park Campus, Monday to Friday from 10am to 4pm (all year round.
+We are open later on Wednesdays until 6.30pm during term times.

 This information was current on 23rd April, 2019 and may be subject to change.